Russia's Gazprom demands Ukraine pay $1.66 billion for June gas

 Previous disputes over gas have left Europe, which gets around a third of its gas needs from Russia, with limited supplies at the height of winter, spurring it to look for alternative producers.
 But so far it has been unable to break its dependence on Moscow.

-State-controlled Gazprom said the bill was based on Ukraine taking up a contractual amount of 114 million cubic metres per day, or 3.4 billion cubic metres for the month in total.
+State-controlled Gazprom said the bill was based on Ukraine taking up a contractual amount of 114 million cubic meters per day, or 3.4 billion cubic meters for the month in total.

 "Taking into account non-working days, Naftogaz should pay this bill by June 2 and, starting from June 3, the company will be getting gas ... only at the volumes paid for," spokesman Sergei Kupriyanov said in a statement.

-This means that Ukraine needs to pay $1.658 billion for June's gas deliveries based on a price of $485 per 1,000 cubic metres, he added.
+This means that Ukraine needs to pay $1.658 billion for June's gas deliveries based on a price of $485 per 1,000 cubic meters, he added.

 Naftogaz confirmed it had received the bill but declined to comment further.